kenny-ish/Sybil-Addresses-on-Zoomex-campaign/README.md

 # Summary:
 I found one owner continuously sent around 2000$USDT to Zoomex deposit addresses via Slash from multiple accounts to get OAT fraudulently.
 This is against the rules, so please take appropriate action.
+The relation between wallets are proved since they use the same Binance wallet address which is allocated for one user.

 # The sybil addresses:
 Index	Address